Monday, April 3, 2017

 -The teaching of annihilationism stands in stark contrast to the traditional Christian teaching of hell, which is eternal condemnation.
 The orthodox teaching is that the souls of unbelievers are sentenced to an eternity of misery and humiliation.
 They are separated from God because He is holy.
 They will be made to confess that He is Lord out of subjugation, not submission.

 -Annihilationism is the teaching that lost souls, fallen angels, and even Satan himself will eventually get destroyed or cease to exist.
-As for the duration of punishment in this view, the specifics are not known.
-It is usually taught that unconverted souls cease to exist after the moment of physical death.
+As for the duration of the divine sentence in this view, it is usually taught that unconverted souls cease to exist after the moment of physical death.
 Thus, there is no conscious afterlife for these people.
 Only the righteous will experience immortality.

 • Annihilationism Minimizes The Seriousness Of Sin And Its Consequences: